David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 ## Helm Repos

 Repos are where helm charts are stored.
-Typically a repo will contain a number of charts to choose from.
-Helm can be managed by a CLI client and a repo can be added by running:
+Typically, a repo will contain a number of charts to choose from.
+Helm can be managed by a CLI client, and a repo can be added by running:

 ```shell
 helm repo add bitnami https://charts.bitnami.com/bitnami